Vietnamese language: Official status

 Vietnamese is the sole official and national language of Vietnam.
 It is the first language of the majority of the Vietnamese population, as well as a first or second language for the country's ethnic minority groups.

 In the Czech Republic, Vietnamese has been recognized as one of 14 minority languages, on the basis of communities that have resided in the country either traditionally or on a long-term basis.
 This status grants the Vietnamese community in the country a representative on the Government Council for Nationalities, an advisory body of the Czech Government for matters of policy towards national minorities and their members.
 It also grants the community the right to use Vietnamese with public authorities and in courts anywhere in the country.

+In the U.S. city of San Francisco, municipal services began to be offered in Vietnamese starting in 2024.

 As a foreign language

-Vietnamese is increasingly being taught in schools and institutions outside of Vietnam, a large part which is contributed by its large diaspora.
-In countries with strongly established Vietnamese-speaking communities such as the United States, France, Australia, Canada, Germany, and the Czech Republic, Vietnamese language education largely serves as a cultural role to link descendants of Vietnamese immigrants to their ancestral culture.
-Meanwhile, in countries near Vietnam such as Cambodia, Laos, and Thailand, the increased role of Vietnamese in foreign language education is largely due to the recent recovery of the Vietnamese economy.
+Vietnamese is taught in schools and institutions outside of Vietnam, a large part contributed by its diaspora.
+In countries with Vietnamese-speaking communities Vietnamese language education largely serves as a role to link descendants of Vietnamese immigrants to their ancestral culture.
+In neighboring countries and vicinities near Vietnam such as Southern China, Cambodia, Laos, and Thailand, Vietnamese as a foreign language is largely due to trade, as well as recovery and growth of the Vietnamese economy.

-Since the 1980s, Vietnamese language schools (trường Việt ngữ/ trường ngôn ngữ Tiếng Việt) have been established for youth in many Vietnamese-speaking communities around the world, notably in the United States.
+Since the 1980s, Vietnamese language schools (trường Việt ngữ/ trường ngôn ngữ Tiếng Việt) have been established for youth in many Vietnamese-speaking communities around the world such as in the United States, Germany, and France.

-Similarly, since the late 1980s, the Vietnamese-German community has enlisted the support of city governments to bring Vietnamese into high school curriculum for the purpose of teaching and reminding Vietnamese German students of their mother-tongue.
-Furthermore, there has also been a number of Germans studying Vietnamese due to increased economic investments and business.

-Historic and stronger trade and diplomatic relations with Vietnam and a growing interest among the French Vietnamese population (one of France's most established non-European ethnic groups) of their ancestral culture have also led to an increasing number of institutions in France, including universities, to offer formal courses in the language.

 Phonology

 Vowels

 Vietnamese has a large number of vowels.
-Below is a vowel diagram of Vietnamese from Hanoi (including centering diphthongs):
+Below is a vowel diagram of Standard Vietnamese and Vietnamese from Hanoi (including centering diphthongs):